TechnoNatura-org/MadinahClass-Website/README.md

 # MadinahClass-Website
-only our friend have access to edit, modify, and use this website
+checkout our [wiki page](https://github.com/madinah-class/MadinahClass-Website/wiki) for more information about this repo